Small Group tours

 Tour Guide: You Get local guides for included activities

-Best Activities: Pacaya Trek - Copan Ruins - Roatan beach - Volcano Boarding - Isletas - San Juan del Sur beach - Conopy zipline - Arenal Warm Spring
+Best Activities: Pacaya Trek - Copan Ruins - Roatan beach - Volcano Boarding - Isletas - San Juan del Sur - Conopy zipline - Arenal Volcano

 Group Size: Minimum 4 / Maximum 16 pax

 Physical Rate: 3/5.